More Money Less Problems 10

 Why is Inflation the Single Biggest Retirement Threat?

-The basic rule is to assume inflation will double your spending every 24 years.
+The month-to-month rule is to assume inflation will double your spending every 24 years.
 Living on $50k and retiring in 48 years?
 Plan on needing $200,000 to keep the lights on.

 I Made One Simple Financial Change and It Lowered My Spending